UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 ## Step 4: Pull Docker Image

 Several Docker Images with different versions of MATLAB have been prepared by UU ITS.
-For an overview, type:
+Type:

 ```
 > docker search uumatlabinstall
 ```
+to view the the repository.

 **IMPORTANT** Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the module avail command (if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md)).
 The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
 Check [this website](https://nl.mathworks.com/products/compiler/matlab-runtime.html) to see which MATLAB release links to which version of MCR.